joemontoya505/simplecelanalysis/README.md

 BiocManager::install("devtools")
 BiocManager::install("affy")
 BiocManager::install("limma")
-BiocManager::install("ath1121501.db") #This is the annotation used for the data we are using.
+## The following is the annotation used for the data
+## we are using.
 It will be different for other data.
-Run annotate script to ensure it is correct.
+## Run annotate script to ensure it is correct.
+BiocManager::install("ath1121501.db")

 library("devtools")
 devtools::install_github(”https://github.com/joemontoya505/simplecelanalysis")